mannatgupta146/Day54_Task/readme.md

 By completing this task, I learned:

+- How to animate custom CSS variables with `@property`
-- How to create text-based animations
+- How conic gradients work and how to rotate them
-- How to update text dynamically with JavaScript
+- How to pause and resume animations on hover
-- How interval timing affects UI smoothness
-- How to use SCSS nesting for better structure
+- How SCSS nesting improves styling readability
-- How to design hacker-themed UI effects
+- How to build aesthetic UI components with glow effects

 ## 🌟 Acknowledgement

-This **Day 53 task** helped me explore how interactive text effects are built and how small animations can enhance user experience.
+This **Day 54 task** helped me understand advanced CSS animation properties and how gradients can be transformed into creative UI borders.
-Thank you to **Cohort 2.0** for providing creative and engaging projects.
+Thank you to **Cohort 2.0** for inspiring hands-on and innovative design challenges.

+---